4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 **#Additional_Tables:** List of the additional tables being submitted.
 Note: use a comma to separate each table name from the next.
 E.g., AddTable1, AddTable2, AddTableN

-**##Columns:=** List of the data column headers used in the table.
+**##Columns=** List of the data column headers used in the table.
 Note: enclose the column headers and use a comma to separate each header name from the next.
 E.g., \ (C1, C2, C3, Cn)

 Additional required header lines by table type